masmi9/MobileMorph/README.md

 # MobileMorph - Automated Mobile App Pentesting Framework

-**MobileMorph** is a modular and extensible security testing framework built to automate static and dynamic analysis of Android and iOS applications.
-It integrates Frida hooks, traffic interception, filesystem monitoring, and secrets detection to uncover critical mobile app vulnerabilities during runtime and build time.
+**MobileMorph** is a modular and extensible mobile application security testing framework designed to automate **static**, **dynamic**, and **exploit-based** analysis for Android and iOS applications.
+It integrates advanced features such as Frida-based instrumentation, emulator automation, BurpSuite integration, runtime file/traffic inspection, and C2 agent deployment to empower offensive security engineers and mobile red teamers.

 ---